adobeio/adobeio-documentation/events/using/analytics-triggers-event-setup.md

     ![trigger dialog](../../img/events_atrig_20.png)

 5. On the **Triggers Settings** page, define the business rules for your trigger.
 You can drag a dimension/metric box from the left panel to the right side of the screen and then specify the business rules for what must happen and what must not happen in a session.
-In this case, we set the trigger to fire after 10 minutes of inactivity after the rules are met.
+In this case, set the trigger to fire after 10 minutes of inactivity after the rules are met.

     ![triggers settings page](../../img/events_atrig_21.png)